Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Related Work

 \subsection{Session Segmentation for Web}

-On the Web, session segmentation plays a crucial role.
-In search engine systems, dividing and analyzing user behavior at the session level enables a more accurate understanding of the user search context.
-This contextual information can be leveraged in user-oriented learning methods.
-Furthermore, one can predict the users' next search queries and provide more effective query suggestions by capturing topic transitions within sessions.
+In the web domain, session segmentation plays a crucial role.
+In search engine systems, dividing and analyzing user behavior at the session level facilitates a more accurate understanding of the search context.
+This contextual information can be leveraged for user-oriented learning methods.
+Furthermore, predicting users' next search queries by capturing topic transitions within sessions enables more effective suggestions.

-One of the most fundamental session segmentation methods is the time interval-based approach proposed by He et al.~\cite{2000_He}.
-Several conceptual clustering-based approaches have been proposed for session segmentation.
-For instance, the COBWEB-based method proposed by Hou et al.~\cite{2012_Z.Hou} uses a search engine dataset and employs features such as time intervals and query likelihoods to learn a session-segmentation model in an unsupervised manner.
-However, feature engineering in this approach remains basic and does not fully leverage the rich content information inherent in the data.
+One of the fundamental session segmentation methods is the time-interval-based approach~\cite{2000_He}.
+Several clustering-based approaches have been proposed for session segmentation.
+For instance, the COBWEB-based method~\cite{2012_Z.Hou} uses a search-engine dataset and employs features such as time intervals and query likelihoods to learn a session segmentation model in an unsupervised manner.
+However, feature engineering in this approach remains basic and does not fully leverage the rich content information available in the data.

-To address this limitation, Ustinovskiy et al.~\cite{2013_Y.Ustinovskiy} proposed a supervised learning method that employed Gradient Boosting Decision Trees (GBDTs) to estimate the probability of two pages belonging to the same session.
-Their approach uses fully anonymized real browsing logs collected from a major search engine via a dedicated browser toolbar, and leverages a rich set of features, including URL features, textual features, and temporal distances between page visits.
-Inspired by this prior work, we formulated a session segmentation task as a binary classification problem, to predict whether a session boundary exists between two consecutive items.
-This formulation enables the application of various ML models, including GBDT models such as LightGBM, XGBoost, and CatBoost, as well as classical models such as SVM and LR.
+To address this limitation, a supervised method employing Gradient Boosting Decision Trees (GBDTs) was proposed to estimate the probability that two pages belong to the same session~\cite{2013_Y.Ustinovskiy}.
+Their approach uses anonymized browsing logs collected from a major search engine via a browser toolbar, and leverages a rich set of features, including URL-based, textual, and temporal features.
+Inspired by this work, we formulate the session segmentation task as a binary classification problem to predict whether a session boundary exists between consecutive items.
+This formulation enables the use of various ML models, including GBDT such as LightGBM, XGBoost, and CatBoost, as well as classical models such as SVM and LR.